thelabuzov/100-days-of-code/log.md

 **Thoughts**: Learned how NFT & blockchain works, unclear but think over time it will be better.
 I like it 'cause want to keep up with time.

 **Link(s) to work**: [CodePen](https://codepen.io/codlipa/pen/mdMMopa)

+### Day 62: October 31, 2021

+**Today's Progress**: Since today Halloween time for coding wasn't enough, but I managed to create a pen with Six Hells.

+**Thoughts**: Today was a day of rest, but tomorrow with new strength I will continue to create a UI Netflix Clone on Tailwind CSS.

+**Link(s) to work**: [CodePen](https://codepen.io/codlipa/pen/OJjxjmy)